Kaitlin Newhouse

 Belk Center for Community College Leadership and Research

-Kaitlin Newhouse is an Associate Director of Research and Evaluation at the Belk Center for Community College Leadership and Research.
-In this role, she oversees the PACE Climate Survey and provides support for a variety of other research and evaluation projects aimed at improving student access and outcomes at North Carolina community colleges.
+Kaitlin Newhouse is an Associate Director of Research and Evaluation at the Belk Center for Community College Leadership and Research at NC State University.
+She leads and supports applied research and evaluation projects that help community college leaders strengthen student experiences, engagement, and outcomes.
+Her current work includes the NC Community Colleges Boost Program evaluation, which examines strategies to improve the community college-to-workforce pipeline, and the PACE Climate Survey, which provides insights into faculty and staff perceptions of institutional culture.
 In 2021, she earned her Ph.D. in Higher Education and Organizational Change at UCLA.
 Prior to this, she received her bachelor’s degree in gender studies from Tulane University and subsequently worked for four years in higher education administration.
 Her research interests focus on using quantitative and mixed methods approaches to address long-standing educational inequalities in a variety of higher education environments, with a specific interest in improving experiences and outcomes for poor and working-class students.

 Education